emsec/EK_feistel/README.md

 * Display - Video Memory : 128 MB

 ### Download and Attach
 To install the Ubuntu guest system we have to download the `.iso` file and attach it as virtual DVD.
-The download source used here [is](https://releases.ubuntu.com/jammy/ubuntu-22.04.5-desktop-amd64.iso) but is also possible to obtain the file via mirror or bittorrent.
+The download source used is [here](https://releases.ubuntu.com/jammy/ubuntu-22.04.5-desktop-amd64.iso) but is also possible to obtain the file via mirror or bittorrent.
 In VirtualBox the file can be attached via `Settings > Storage > click on Empty DVD icon > Choose a disk file ...`.

 ### Ubuntu Installation
-When starting the (virtual) machine the first time pick the option 'Try or Install Ubuntu'.
-The installation process will walk you through a couple of steps like keyboard, "Normal installation", "Erase disk and install Ubuntu", select timezone from world map, and type user name and password of your choice.
-It is recommended to set the checkmark at "log in automatically" to get faster access to the desktop without password authorization when rebooting the VM.
+When starting the (virtual) machine the first time pick the option `Try or Install Ubuntu`.
+The installation process will walk you through a couple of steps like keyboard language selection, "Normal installation", "Erase disk and install Ubuntu", select timezone from world map, and type user name and password of your choice.
+It is recommended to set the checkmark at `log in automatically` to get faster access to the desktop without password authorization when rebooting the VM.
 At the end of this installation procedure a prompt will ask to remove installation media and to press "Enter".
-Since VirtualBox will automatically boot the installed system simply pressing "Enter" is good enough.
+Since VirtualBox will automatically boot the installed system simply pressing `Enter` is good enough.

 After the first reboot Ubuntu will offer a number of services.
 I'd recommend to skip or decline each of them, especially the very time consuming upgrades.